JSensebe/jsensebe.github.io/projects/688i-submarine-trainer.md

 ---

 ## **Outcome**
-The 688i trainer shipped successfully and exceeded expectations.
+The 688i trainer was deployed successfully and exceeded expectations.
 The modernization effort preserved the original logic, delivered a significantly improved interface, and avoided a costly server rewrite.
 The Navy later commissioned a **688 2<sup>nd</sup> Flight Weapons Launch Console Trainer** built on top of my codebase, which junior engineers extended without needing assistance — a testament to the clarity and maintainability of the architecture.

 ---